corda/corda-settler/README.md

 ## Background

-Obligations which arise on a Corda ledger can be settled individually, in whole, with off-ledger payments, in this case XRP.
+Obligations which are represented on a Corda ledger can be settled individually, in whole or in part, with Corda Settler.
 Example: Alice incurs an obligation to pay Bob an amount of USD at some point in the future.
-Alice should only be able to mark the obligation as paid if she can prove that the required amount of XRP was paid to Bob via the XRP ledger.
+Alice should only be able to mark the obligation as paid if she can prove that the required amount payment was made to Bob via the specified method

-This repository contains an implementation of the Corda Settler with a plugin to handle off-ledger settlement in XRP.
+This repository contains an implementation of the Corda Settler with a plugin to handle off-ledger settlement in other non-Corda payment systems.

 ## Usage